Learning a Language

 Students should contact the following professors for information about placement:

-Students should contact Joseph Derosier (email@example.com) with any questions.
+- Students should contact Joseph Derosier (firstname.lastname@example.org) with any other questions.

 Students who have previously studied Spanish must take an online placement exam.